AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ansible -m debug -a 'var=hostvars[inventory_hostname]' -i /vagrant/inventory.yml win
 ```

 Notice that when you run this command now it fails.
 This is because it uses encrypted variables and you now have to provide the vault password with the command.
-If we run it again with the --ask-vault-pass parameter and specify the password we'll get what we would expect.
+If we run it again with the --ask-vault-pass parameter and specify the password, we'll get what we would expect.

 ![secureVar](/images/posts/SecureGroupVarsWithAnsibleVault/secureVar.png "secureVar")